Real-Time Privacy-Preserving Data Release for Smart Meters

-Simple approaches for privacy-preserving in the context of SMs include data aggregation and encryption \cite{li2010,rottondi2013}, the use of pseudonyms rather than the real identities of users \cite{efthymiou2010smart}, downsampling of the data \cite{mashima2015authenticated,eibl2015} and random noise addition \cite{barbosa2016}.
-However, these methods often restrict the potential applications of the SMs data.
-For instance, domwnsampling of the data may incur in time delays to detect critical events, while data aggregation degrades the positioning and accuracy of the power measurements.
+Simple approaches for preservation of privacy in the context of SMs include data aggregation and encryption~\cite{li2010,rottondi2013}, the use of pseudonyms rather than the real identities of users~\cite{efthymiou2010smart}, downsampling of the data~\cite{mashima2015authenticated,eibl2015} and random noise addition~\cite{barbosa2016}.
+However, these methods often restrict the potential applications of the SMs data in an uncontrolled way.
+For instance, downsampling of the data may incur time delays to detect critical events, while data aggregation degrades the positioning and accuracy of the power measurements.

-A formal approach to the privacy problem has been presented in \cite{sankar2013smart} from an information-theoretic persepctive, where it has been proposed to assess privacy by the Mutual Information (MI) between the sensitive and released variables.
-More specifically, the authors model the power measurements of SMs with a hidden Markov model in which the distribution of the measurements is controlled by the state of the appliances, and for each particular state the distribution of power consumption is modeled as Gaussian.
-This model is then used to obtain the privacy-utility trade-off using tools from rate-distortion theory \cite{cover2006elements}.
-Although this approach is very appealing it has s two important limitations for its application to real-time scenarios with actual data.
-First, the privacy measure does not capture the causal time dependence and processing of the data, which is an essential feature of the problem.
-Second, the Gaussian model is quite restrictive in practice.
-The first limitation has been addressed in \cite{erdogdu2015}, where it is shown that for, an online scenario, the privacy measure should be based on Directed Information (DI) \cite{massey1990causality}, which is the privacy measure that we will adopt in the present work.
-We will further address the second limitation by taking a data-based approach in which no explicit constraints on the distributions or statistics of the involved variables are assumed.
+A formal approach to the privacy problem has been presented in~\cite{sankar2013smart} from an information-theoretic perspective, where it has been proposed to assess privacy by the MI between the sensitive variables to be hidden and the power measurements distorted by a privatizer mechanism.
+More specifically, the authors model the power measurements of SMs with a hidden Markov model in which the distribution of the measurements is controlled by the state of the appliances, and for each particular state, the distribution of power consumption is assumed to be Gaussian.
+This model is then used to obtain the privacy-utility trade-off using tools from rate-distortion theory~\cite{cover2006elements}.
+Although this approach is very appealing, it has two important limitations for its application to real-time privacy problems using actual data.
+First, the privacy-preserving data release mechanism works with blocks of samples, which is not well-suited for real-time processing.
+Second, the Gaussian model may be quite restrictive to model SMs signals.
+The information-theoretic approach was used in other privacy-aware SMs studies such as~\cite{zheng2017privacy} where the MI between the distorted SMs data and sensitive appliance states at time slot $t$ was considered as the privacy measure.
+However, in this work, the temporal correlation in SMs data is not taken into account.